sagarjauhari/bitbar_pomodoro/README.md

 ![](/images/pic2.png)

 ### Installation
 Read the Bitbar [plugins page](https://github.com/matryer/bitbar-plugins) for instructions on how to install this plugin.
 Refreshes every 5 seconds but you can modify the frequency by changing the filename.

 ### Configuration
 The following can be configured in `pomodoro_bitbar.rb`:
 - **POMODORO_TIME**: 25 minutes by default
-- **TMP_FILE_PATH**: Path of temporary file used to keep track of Pomodoros
+- **TMP_FILE_PATH**: Path of temporary file used to keep track of Pomodoros.
+You shouldn't need to change this unless there are some permissions issues to read/write files in the `tmp` directory
-- **NOTIFIER**: Notifier command invoked to show notification.
-Uses `terminal-notifier` by default.
-Modify it to use something like growl